durul/wwdc2018/README.md

 - 209 - What's New in Cocoa for macOS
 - 211 - Introduction to Siri Shortcuts
 - 214 - Building for Voice with Siri Shortcuts
+- 217 - Siri Shortcuts on the Siri Watch Face
 - 219 - Image and Graphics Best Practices
 - 220 - High Performance Auto Layout
 - 222 - Data You Can Trust
 - 227 - Optimizing App Assets
 - 228 - What’s New in Energy Debugging
+- 229 - Using Collections Effectively
 - 233 - Adding Delight to your iOS App
 - 235 - UIKit: Apps for Every Size and Shape
 - 239 - Designing Web Content for watchOS